CH40SC0LL3CT1V3/gojousatoru-rae/README.md

 - Ask to friend request

-- Collectively taken by no one (host is taken by Scottystein79)
+- Collectively taken by no one

 - *PLEASE* treat every system member as a person and NOT a character!!